 Also, Chromebooks are arguably more secure and more regularly updated than Windows 10 and MacOS, and they’re more limited and thus less likely to tempt a college student to waste time on non-essentials.
 There’s a reason why Chrome OS is increasingly popular in educational environments, and why Google continues to focus on making the OS attractive to students.

 If by “tablet,” you mean one of the many Windows 10 2-in-1s with detachable keyboards, like the Surface Go that’s included in our list, then absolutely — a tablet is the same as a laptop once you convert it to laptop form.
-If by “tablet,” you mean a true mobile device like an iPad, then that’s a more difficult question to answer.
+If you’re wondering about iPads and other similar mobile devices, the answer is more complex.

 Yes, you can attach a keyboard to an iPad and use it as a more traditional laptop, and soon enough you’ll even be able to add a mouse or touchpad.
-But iOS doesn’t support the same kinds of feature-complete applications that you’ll find on Windows 10 and MacOS, at least not yet.
+The operating system of your table could be a drawback.
+If you use an iPad, you will find that iOS doesn’t have the same range of features as what you would get with Windows 10 or MacOS, and that some software and applications don’t run on iOS.
 You’ll need to be very careful to check all of your application requirements — now and in the future — to make sure you can get all of your work done.
-If you don’t have any specific applications that won’t run on such a tablet, though, then sure, you could benefit from its very lightweight chassis and relatively simple software.
+Choosing a tablet over a laptop can have some advantages since these devices are a lot lighter and more portable, but you need to make sure you can run all the apps you will need.

 - The best laptops for 2020